nella-paulmanal/data-engineering/databricks/team-collaboration-free-edition.md

 # Databricks Free Edition: Collaboration Workflow

-A practical guide for the **FTW Batch 12 Data Engineering Scholars** on how we collaborate using Databricks Free Edition and GitHub.
+A practical guide on how to collaborate using Databricks Free Edition and GitHub.

 ---